Skip to content

 Status Output

-Running bleep status displays a summary of the proxy state.
+Running bleep status displays a summary of the protection state.
 Here is a full example with all fields explained:

 Individual